-Physiotherapy can play a huge role in your care and with gentle encouragement from our qualified physiotherapist, you can regain confidence and keep yourself mobile.
-Our aim is to work with you to keep you moving and doing the everyday things you need to do.
-Alongside 1-1 sessions we may offer gentle exercise classes which you are welcome to take part in.
+Physio can play a huge role in your care and with gentle encouragement from our qualified physiotherapist, you can regain confidence and keep yourself mobile.
+Our aim is to work with you to keep you moving and doing the everyday things you need to.

+Alongside 1-1 sessions we also offer yoga and Tai Chi classes\ which you are welcome to take part in.
 Please ask your therapist for dates.